What is osteopathy?

 How safe is osteopathy?

 All forms of manual therapy carry and element of risk.
 That said however, osteopathy has one of the best safety records of any medially related profession.
-Our osteopath chooses to use some of the most gentle and indirect techniques, especially when caring for infants, children and pregnant women.
+Our osteopaths use the most subtle techniques when caring for infants, children and pregnant women.

 What to expect as a patient: